LuigiWoodhouse/RockStone-BE/README.md

 1. Ensure your java home path is set to java 11 jdk
 2. Ensure your ide sdk is set to java 11
 3. Locate the main class from the package "com.rockstone" , configure your run configs to be java 11
+4. A Dockerfile is included in this project to get started quickly

 ## Features